cameronsmith/Pokemon/README.md

 ## Testing

-To make user testing easier you can edit the `POKEMONS_FETCH_LIMIT` constant within `/src/constants/app.js` file to something like 10.
+To make user testing easier you can edit the `POKEMONS_FETCH_LIMIT` constant within the `/src/constants/app.js` file to something like 10.
 This will avoid you having to click through a 151 pokemons.

 You can also run the application tests and linting by performing: